PRETgroup/easy-rte/README.md

 Download and install the latest version of [Go](https://golang.org/doc/install).

-Then, download this repository, and run `make`, which will generate the tools.
+Then, download this repository, and run `make` or `make default`, which will generate the tools.

-* The ab5 example can be generated using `make example_ab5`.
+* The ab5 example can be generated using `make c_enf PROJECT=ab5`.
-* The robotable example can be generated using `make example_robotable`.
+* The robotable example can be generated using `make c_enf PROJECT=robotable`.
+* You can also generate Verilog enforcers by using `make verilog_enf PROJECT=ab5`, for example.
+The Verilog enforcers are a little trickier to use, and require I/O connections to be provided to them.
+They do not embed a function call to the controller inside.
 ## Example of Use (AB5)

 Imagine a function which inputs boolean `A` and outputs boolean `B`.